w-smith/express-passport/readme.md

 ```

-First we will try to find a user with the same email, to make sure this email is not already use.
+First we try to find the email in the database.

 Once we have the result of this mongo request, we will check if a user document is returned - meaning that a user with this email already exists.
-In this case, we will call the `callback` method with the two arguments `null` and `false` - the first argument is for when a server error happens; the second one corresponds to the user object, which in this case hasn't been created, so we return false.
+In this case, we will call the `callback` method with the two arguments `null` and `false` - the first argument indicates no server error happened; the second one corresponds to a new user object, which in this case hasn't been created, so we return `false`.

-If no user is returned, it means that the email received in the request can be used to create a new user object.
-We will, therefore create a new user object, hash the password and save the new created object to our mongo collection.
-When all this logic is created, we will call the `callback` method with the two arguments: `null` and the new user object created.
+If no user is returned, it means that the email received in the request can be used to create a new `user` object.
+We will, therefore, create a new `user` object, hash the password, and save the new user object to our mongo collection.
+When all this is finished, we will call the `callback` method with the two arguments: `null` (no server error) and the new `user` object created.

-In the first situation we pass `false` as the second argument, in the second case, we pass a user object to the callback, corresponding to true, based on this argument, passport will know if the strategy has been successfully executed and if the request should redirect to the `success` or `failure` path. (see below).
+Based on the second argument (`false` or a `user` object), passport will know if the strategy has been successfully executed, and if the request should redirect to the `success` or `failure` path. (see below).

 #### User.js